cuneo24/Project-3/peer-review.md

 + I did find many oddities when trying to enter invalid data into the text field and trying to submit it.
 I will list my exact steps to finding them here:
     + When entering data with no successful attempts prior, the retention of my choices works as expected with no oddities found.
     + When entering data after a successful attempt, I start by entering '!' into the text field.
 When I submit I receive the       appropriate error, but when I click again, the root ops field clears itself.
     + When entering data after a successful attempt, I start by entering '7' into the text field.
-As oppose to the previous attempt with '!', the root ops field clears itself immediately.
+I get the same results as before when entering '!'.
+Continuing to just click submit toggles the root ops being checked and unchecked
-    + After these two results, I noticed that upon page refresh, memory is being retained in a very odd fashion.
-I quit the page entirely and came back to three errors, saying that the root note, root ops field, and the scale type field are all required.
-I would expect a new session to be started at this point with auto-populated data with C flat as default.
+    + When entering a letter but not one that is valid, I receive the appropriate error message saying that, for instance, 'Z' is not a valid note.
+When trying to trigger a different error at this point, such as entering an '!', validation does not update the error list until the submission is valid or another improper letter is entered.
-+ I gave up testing after this point as I believe the above mentioned issues are related to how memory is stored and deleted in the application as a whole.
++ I finished testing after this point as I believe there is something wrong with how some information is stored and how some errors are presented

 ## 3. Code: Routes